 Built-in identity store

-The built-in identity store locks out a user after ten consecutive invalid attempts.
-The lockout lasts for ten minutes.
+The built-in identity store locks out a user after five consecutive invalid attempts.
+The lockout lasts for 15 minutes.
 This policy applies to all accounts in the identity store, including the initial administrator account.
 This policy cannot be modified or replaced.